Confused about what to pack for China? Don’t worry – I’ve got you covered for every season and scenario.

 I always like to bring paracetamol and vitamins.
 And if you haven’t been to China before, I recommend bringing something to stop you from vomiting as well as something to stop diarrhea.

-Please take a read of these tips if you’re going on your first trip to China.
+I suggest reading these tips if you’re going on your first trip to China.

 Tablet or laptop and charger